Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 @media (min-width: 321px){ /* styles for viewports >= 321px */ }
 ```

 While this ensures that the two sets of styles don’t apply simultaneously when the viewport width is 320px.
 Though, Any viewport widths that fall between 320px and 321px will result in none of the styles being applied.
-One approach to resolve this issue is to increase the second comparsion scale value (numbers after the decimal point) to 320.01px:
+One approach to resolve this issue is to increase the second comparison scale value (numbers after the decimal point) to 320.01px:

 ```
 @media (max-width: 320px) { /* styles for viewports <= 320px */ }